 Next to design, I have some hobbies, too, of which some accidently transformed into freelancing activities: web development, graphic design and photography.
-Additionally, I end up spending a lot of my spare time on activities by the study association of our faculty: I was in two committees and the board over the past few years.
-Last year, I worked on improving our education as part of the Faculty Student Council.
+Additionally, I end up spending a lot of my spare time on the study association of our faculty: I was in two committees and the board and I worked on improving our education as part of the Faculty Student Council.
 I also volunteer at my scouting club, where I manage things like the website, our IT and the finances as part of the board.

 In 2020, I created Inclusief Design, an initiative to make the Dutch design scene more inclusive.
 Right now, it’s mostly a collection of insights and resources.